Slip & Fall Accidents

 Serious Falls Deserve Serious Legal Help

 A bad fall can change your life in a moment.
 One step on a wet floor or uneven surface can lead to broken bones, head injuries, surgery, and months of recovery.
-If you were hurt in a slip and fall in the Dallas area, you may be facing pain, medical bills, and time away from work.
+If you were hurt in a slip and fall in the Dallas area, a Slip and Fall attorney can help you understand your legal options.
+You may be facing pain, medical bills, and time away from work.

 At Marchand Law, we represent injured people across a wide range of personal injury cases, including serious slip and fall accidents caused by unsafe property conditions.
 Our firm is led by a husband-and-wife legal team with more than 25 years of experience handling complex injury and medical-related litigation throughout Dallas and the DFW Metro area.